sakuragasaki46/MukuroI/README.md

 Yes, I made it thinking about the “16th student”, althought I am not a kinnie of that character.

-It provides autoban and a cool minigame (coming soon).
+It provides autoban based on user lists and a cool minigame (coming soon).

 Note: the bot’s messages are mostly in Italian.